hoodcodes/hoodcodes.github.io/AWS/devcertblog.md

 These are rough notes which I may use to help create a polished Article series on the topic once I am done.

+**April 8, 2022**

+This week has been difficult with work taking a lot of my focus and energy, however I want to post my thoughts here on Friday night.
+Some days are not great for what we can invest in our goals and dreams.
+Some weeks are not very good.
+But the important thing to remember, the critical piece to keep in the forefront of your psyche, is that tomorrow is a new day.
+Tomorrow is another opportunity to wake up, jump out of bed, and attack the day so you can accomplish as much as possible in one day.

+It is a war in our minds and hearts.
+To keep pushing.
+To not fold your cards.
+Persistance pays off.
+You can move slower some days, while faster other days.
+Consistency will win.
+So let yesterday be dead to you.
+Look forward.

+What can I accomplish tomorrow morning for my AWS certification?
+Well - get up at 330am and see!
+Then report back I shall.

 **April 5, 2022**

 I signed up for a 3 hour AWS seminar on preparing for the Developer Cert exam, and since it was during work hours I recorded it to watch on my own time.
 Tonight I finished watching it straight through without taking notes.
 I will watch it again and capture the key takeaways for each section covered.
 Good session and presenter.
 I have a better idea on the scope of the exam content and I'm finding most of it interesting.